neopragma/sociabletests/README.md

 ![I'm not a double, I'm an Embedded Stub!](images/not-a-double.png)

-#### Impact on throughput

-The most complicated logic is in the ```StubbedReader``` class, which is to all intents and purposes just a hand-rolled mock or stub.
-Most of the development time went into that class, as well.
-It's still a hack, and would require modification to correspond with every future change to the product.
-I suspect this is characteristic of the approach.
-A codebase containing hundreds or even thousands of these things would cause teams to burn a lot of time working on code that isn't really part of the product.

-The exploration suggests a "real" team that worked in this way would spend proportionally more time on test setup code than they normally would do.
-That means less time spent on value-add activities, lower process cycle efficiency, and lower throughput.

 #### Unused code in production

 I'm not comfortable having excess code present in the deployed production application as it affords hackers opportunities to stick malware there, using the unused object code as a patch area.
 I think people call this the "threat surface" of the system.
 The hand-rolled mocks are not used in production  They provide an area in memory where hackers can inject malware without being noticed.